The fractional porous medium equation on manifolds with conical singularities II: Introduction

 \end{enumerate} \end{theorem} We would like to refer the reader to Definitions~\ref{Def: weak sol} and \ref{Def: Strong Sol} for the definitions of solutions used in the paper.
 Analogous results also hold when $\sigma=1$, i.e. the usual porous medium equation, see Section~\ref{Section 8}.

-An interesting fact is that our approach only relies on the existence of a Markovian extension of $\Delta_g $, c.f.
-Section~\ref{Section 3.2}, and thus the method in this article can be applied to similar problems on manifolds with more general singularities, including those with cuspidal, edge and corner singularities.
-We will discuss this idea in more detail in a subsequent paper \cite{RoidosShaoPre2}.
+It is worthwhile mentioning that the method in this article can be applied to similar problems on manifolds with more general singularities, including those with cuspidal, edge and corner singularities.
+We will discuss this idea in a future work.
 The method in this paper also seems to give an alternative approach to the Cauchy and Dirichlet problem of the fractional porous medium equation in $\R^N$.
-In another paper \cite{RoidosShao}, we have shown that \eqref{S1: FPME} always has a classical solution for strictly positive initial data.

-It is worthwhile mentioning that Property~(4) in Theorem~\ref{S1: Main theorem}, i.e. for all $m>0$ mass is conserved for all time, is in stark contrast with the extinction phenomenon of the (fractional) porous medium equation on $\R^N$, cf. \cite{BenCra8102, PalRodVaz12} and in bounded domains.
-Indeed, in $\R^N$, the solution of \eqref{S1: FPME} vanishes identically in finite time when $m<\frac{(N-2\sigma)_+}{N}$ in the case $0<\sigma<1$ or $m<1$ in the case $\sigma=1$.
-In bounded domains, the solution of \eqref{S1: FPME} becomes extinct when $0<m<1$.

 The paper is organized as follows: